mvolkmann/blog/src/deno.md

 ## Pros

+- Deno has unique support for building secure applications that are limited in their ability to read/write files and access network resources.
+- Deno makes using TypeScript easier because it removes the need to install the TypeScript compiler and configure a build process.
-- Deno supports some modern JavaScript features that are not yet implemented in other JavaScript environments.
+- Deno supports modern JavaScript features that are not yet implemented in other JavaScript environments.
   Examples include the {% aTargetBlank "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining",
   "optional chaining operator" %} (`?.`),